Jerry Lewis: In popular culture

 Similarly, varied musicians have mentioned Lewis in song lyrics including, Ice Cube, The Dead Milkmen, Queen Latifah, and Frank Zappa.
 The hip hop music band Beastie Boys have an unreleased single "The Jerry Lewis", which they mention, and danced to, on stage in Asheville, North Carolina in 2009.
-In their film Paul's Boutique — A Visual Companion, clips from The Nutty Professor play to "The Sounds of Science".
-In 1986, the comedy radio show Dr. Demento aired a parody of "Rock Me Amadeus", "Rock Me Jerry Lewis".
+In their film Paul's Boutique—A Visual Companion, clips from The Nutty Professor play to "The Sounds of Science".
+Over the years, countless actors and performers have regularly impersonated or portrayed Lewis in various tribute shows, most notably Nicholas Arnold, Tony Lewis, David Wolf, and Matt Macis.